sahilsingh2002/Chess-Project/README.md

 # Code Structure

 This game is built using object-oriented programming principles in Python.
 The main.py file contains the main game loop and handles user input.
-The board.py file contains the logic for the chess board and pieces.
-The gui.py file contains the Pygame code for drawing the board and pieces on the screen.
+The board.py file contains the logic for the chess board and pieces. other .py files contain the Pygame code for drawing the board and pieces on the screen.

 # Acknowledgments